anthkris/portfolio-site/src/pages/posts/2020/2020-06-10-first-vs-third-person-in-interactive-story.md

 ## Introduction
 Let’s say you’re in a simulation.
 You’ve reached the end..
 Let’s say it’s the bad ending. which of these is better?

-<iframe src="https://s3.amazonaws.com/explorables.knanthony.com/firstvthird/FirstvThirdTwine.html" width="605" height="496" allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""></iframe>
+<iframe src="https://s3.amazonaws.com/explorables.knanthony.com/firstvthird/FirstvThirdTwine.html" width="605" height="400" allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen="" frameBorder="0"></iframe>

 Which of these works better for stories in learning?